Democratic Party of Albania: 1996 elections

-1997 parliamentary elections
+1997 elections

 The Ponzi-Schemes lead to civil unrest that culminated in early spring of 1997.
 The crisis was deeply severe.
 The government led by the Democratic Party of Albania and its leader due to civil unrest was not able to function properly in many parts of the country, especially in the south of Albania.
 The fact that these Ponzi-Schemes were endorsed by the government (led by the Democratic Party of Albania) or suggested people to invest in these schemes and the majority of the people who invested in these Ponzi-Schemes blamed the Democratic Party's government for the failure of the Ponzi-Schemes.
 As a result of this crisis and internal civil unrest new parliamentary election were called on 29 June 1997 to sooth the situation.
 As a result of these elections the Democratic Party of Albania lost its elections to its opposition party, Socialist Party of Albania.

 A little more than a year after the Socialist Party of Albania took control of the government on 12 September 1998 Azem Hajdari one of the founding members of the Democratic Party of Albania and a very important political figure within the party was assassinated.
 His assassination lead to further unrest in Albania.
 The Democratic Party of Albania was in opposition and its leader, the former President of Albania (with executive powers), who was in the leadership of the party during this time, Sali Berisha, accused the government of the Socialist Party of Albania as the perpetrator of the assassination of Azem Hajdari.

-2001 parliamentary elections
+2001 elections

 On 24 June 2001, the next parliamentary elections on the due date as provided by the constitution were held.
 These elections were also lost by the Democratic Party of Albania although not as deeply as the previous elections.
 The Democratic Party alleged irregularities and did not accept the result of the elections.
 ODHIR and OSCE which were involved in monitoring the elections and as an independent party declared on their final report that the elections were marked by irregularities and that repeated voting in some electoral zones increased the violations and irregularities of the election.
 To what extent these irregularities and violations helped the Socialist Party of Albania win in such a wide range was not determined or conclusive in the election report.